Kielder has an extensive network of trails which are perfect for hikes or leisurely strolls.

 More than twenty pieces of outdoor public art can also be discovered along the Lakeside Way, including the futuristic Belvedere shelter and The Human Burrow sound and experience installation at Kielder Waterside.
 See the Art & Architecture pages for more details.

-Kielder is largely open and free to roam for walkers, cyclists and horse riders but we advise that you do not get carried away and are too ambitious.
-Kielder is vast.
-The distance around Kielder Water is 26 miles and Kielder Forest is made up of over 150 million trees across 250 square miles.
+Kielder is largely open and free to roam for walkers, cyclists and horse riders.
+The distance around Kielder Water is 26 miles and Kielder Forest is made up of over 150 million trees across 250 square miles, so it's a vast space.

-As well as being a place for enjoyment, Kielder is a place where people live and work.
-From time to time some trails and areas may be closed for reasons such as tree felling and site restoration.
-It is always advisable to check at one of our visitor centres for updates.
+It's also a place where people live and work, so from time to time some trails and areas may be closed for tree felling and site restoration.

-For your own safety and enjoyment, please observe signs and barriers and respect local communities by staying on trails and parking in designated visitor car parks.
+Keep an eye out for signs and respect local communities by staying on trails and parking in designated visitor car parks.

-Further information can be found at The Stick Man trail at Kielder Forest.
+Further information can be found at Room on the Broom at Kielder Forest.

 As well as being a gateway to the Lakeside Way and features such as Kielder Viaduct and the Bakethin Nature Reserve and Wildlife Hide, there are a variety of routes, of varying length and challenge.